You are here

 Lab and consulting courses are also currently being offered.
 Please see the courses section for further details.

 Student clubs that currently offer extra-curricular consulting projects include the Small Business Consulting Program, which consults to local nonprofits as well as small businesses, and the International Development Club.
-Also, the Social Enterprise Program through the International Development Consulting Project Travel Fund provides support for international pro bono projects.
+Also, the Tamer Center for Social Enterprise through the International Development Consulting Project Travel Fund provides support for international pro bono projects.

-Organizations looking for pro bono consulting assistance can contact student clubs via the links above, or contact the Social Enterprise Program for referrals to specific professors.
+Organizations looking for pro bono consulting assistance can contact student clubs via the links above, or contact the Tamer Center for Social Enterprise for referrals to specific professors.
 Students typically look for new projects at the beginning of the academic semester.
 A project description summary is usually requested, and 1 page template is available here (.doc).

 The following completed projects illustrate the range of organizations that students have worked with, the type of issues addressed, and the impact and benefits these projects have on students and the organization.